 As a leader, you want to build a team that’s proud to work with you by bringing on people who share your values.
 Hire managers and supervisors who will be an extension of what you do and create a positive working environment.

-A manager’s job focuses on controlling people and systems, while a leader’s job is creating systems and inspiring people.
+A manager’s job focuses on controlling people and systems, while a leader’s job is on creating systems and inspiring people.

 3. Leaders Plan for Long-Term vs. Short-Term Goals